mapilido74/GCD-Project/CodeBook.md

 ### Train Data Tables: Relationships

 *activityLabels* is related with *yTrain*: for each act_Id it could be one or more rows in *yTrain* and for each row in *yTrain* exist one and only one row in *activityLabels*.
+This realtionship is through the column "act_Id".

 *Features* is related with *xTrain*: for each feature could be one or more rows in *xTrain* and vice versa.
+This relationship is through the 561 columns of *xTrain* where each one of the 561 columns is related with one row of the *features*, specifically with the value in the second column of each row.

-*xTrain* is related with *yTrain*, each row of *xTrain* corresponds to each row in *ytrain* and vice versa.
+*xTrain* is related with *yTrain*, each row of *xTrain* can be add to each row in *ytrain* and vice versa.

 ### Test Data tables

 #### subjectTrain

 Its a (7352 x 1) table, where each row represents the one measurements collected for each subject who belong to the *test set*.
 The column represents the subject related with this measurement.
 The id subject in the *test set* data  are:2, 4, 9, 10, 12, 13, 18, 20, 24.
-That is to say,  9 subjects which corresponds to the 30% of 30.
+That is to say,  9 subjects which corresponds to the 30% of the group of 30 volunteers.

 #### xTest

 Its a (7352 x 561) table, where each row represents *test data* collected and each columns represents the measurements of each feature.
-Notice that this table is related with *features* and has the same number of rows of *subjectTest*
+Notice that this table is related with *features* and has the same number of rows of *subjectTest* that it is to say, each row of *subjectTest* can be combine with each row of *xTest*.

 #### yTest